Nsugbe

 Nsugbe is a town in Anambra East Local Government Area, Anambra State, Nigeria.
 It is a suburb of Onitsha.

 Location

-Nsugbe is a town situated on the eastern bank of the Niger River within the Anambra East Local Government Area of Anambra State, Nigeria.
+Nsugbe is situated on the eastern bank of the Niger River within the Anambra East Local Government Area of Anambra State, Nigeria.
 It is surrounded by several neighboring towns and villages.
 To the west is Onitsha, while Nkwelle-Ezunaka and Umunya are situated to the southwest.
-Anam lies to the north, and to the east, there are towns such as Umuleri, Aguleri, Enugwu Aguleri, Nando, Nteje, Awkuzu, Igbariam, and Achalla.
+Anam lies to the north, and to the east are towns such as Umuleri, Aguleri, Enugwu Aguleri, Nando, Nteje, Awkuzu, Igbariam, and Achalla.
 The town of Nsugbe consists of ten villages, namely Agbalagbo, Enugwu, Nnadi, Amumu, Akpalagu, Ogwuari, Amagu, Offianta, Abah, and Amaofu.